11 great customer service examples in 2023

 Flat tire on Sunday.
 Called Tesla, git a loaner tire within 40 minutes.
 Today they came to my house to replace the tire in 10 minutes. scheduled to come back to fix a small issue next week.
 What other car company does this? @elonmusk @TeslaModel3 @Tesla #mobileservice pic.twitter.com/GiNwOM3RJZ

 3. Adobe - Respond to customer service complaints before they happen

 When Adobe had an outage due to an issue with Amazon Web Services, they posted a tweet about it before they started getting customer complaints.
 The tweet contained a video of a puppy stampede as a distraction and lightened the mood.
 While there were some comments asking when the program would be running again, many replies focused on the adorable puppies.

-Takeaway: Sometimes it’s better to acknowledge an issue before it arises and let your customers knowing you’re working to fix it.
-Many customers know technology doesn’t work 100 percent of the time and like when you apologize for making a mistake.
+Sometimes it’s better to acknowledge a potentially bad customer experience before it arises and let your customers know you’re working to fix it.
+Many customers know technology doesn’t work 100 percent of the time and appreciate it when you apologize for making a mistake.
 In this case, also making it lighthearted helped.

 — Adobe Customer Care (@AdobeCare) February 28, 2017

 4. Trader Joe's - Help those in time of need

 An 89-year-old man was stuck in his house during a snowstorm and his granddaughter was worried he wouldn’t have enough food.
 She called around to several grocery stores and asked if they would deliver, to no avail.
 Finally, Trader Joe’s said they normally don’t deliver, but they would help.
 She read off a big list to the store and they delivered the entire order and more within 30 minutes, free of charge.